We may earn affiliate commissions for the recommended products. Learn more.

 There’s no need to argue about Tor vs VPN when you can combine the two for immense security and privacy benefits.
 However, it’s essential to distinguish between Tor over VPN and VPN over Tor because the two offer different benefits.

 Tor over VPN is arguably the superior method.
-It involves connecting to a VPN server first, then accessing the Tor Network.
+It involves connecting to a VPN server first, then accessing the Tor network.
 That means your initial IP address is protected, and your ISP believes you’re using a VPN.
-Meanwhile, you can access .onion websites as if using the Tor Browser.
+Meanwhile, you can access .onion websites as if using the Tor browser.

 The other method is VPN over Tor, and it’s basically the inverse.
 It’s more challenging to set up and results in encryption on your exit node.
-Meanwhile, your ISP sees that you’re using Tor, yet you can’t access .onion sites.

 Conclusion

-Ultimately, Tor is a free tool for accessing the Dark Web and improving overall anonymity at the cost of connection speeds.
+Ultimately, Tor is a free tool for accessing the dark web and improving overall anonymity at the cost of connection speeds.
 Meanwhile, the only downside of a top-quality VPN is the price.
 Besides, a VPN is much more versatile than Tor, and you won’t notice a connectivity dip.